-Based on 2020 estimates from the United States Census Bureau, 65 million Americans (about 19 percent of the United States population) identified themselves as Hispanic or Latino, the second largest racial/ethnic group in the U.S. Latinos in particular face socioeconomic and cultural barriers to health care, including cancer screening and treatment.
+Based on 2020 estimates from the United States Census Bureau, sixty-five million Americans (about 19% of the US population) identified themselves as Hispanic or Latino, the second largest racial/ethnic group in the United States.
+Latinos, in particular, face socioeconomic and cultural barriers to health care, including cancer screening and treatment.
 Latinos are more likely to be diagnosed with a more advanced stage of cancer and they experience disparities in the quality of cancer.
 Therefore, timely and accurate information about strategies to optimize well-being after cancer treatment is essential.

-2. Goals
+Goals

-- Address access limitations of the Haze program for Spanish-speaking patients through translation of Haze content (slides, handouts, homework exercises, surveys) into Spanish, and closed captioning of videos in both English and Spanish - Demonstrate acceptability for the culturally and linguistically translated Haze program materials for Spanish-speaking participants
+Address access limitations of the Haze program for Spanish speaking patients through translation of Haze content (slides, handouts, homework exercises, surveys) into Spanish, and closed captioning of videos in both English and Spanish.
+Demonstrate acceptability for the culturally and linguistically translated Haze program materials for Spanish-speaking participants.

-3. Solutions and Methods
+Solutions and Methods Implemented

-Cedars-Sinai produced subtitled captions for the Haze pre-recorded video learning modules, and a thirdparty vendor provided certified translation of written content.
-Translated materials were then uploaded to a shared digital file storage platform (Box) to be accessed by the Haze teams at Cedars-Sinai, the University of Kansas, and Florida State University.
+Cedars-Sinai produced subtitled captions for the Haze pre-recorded video learning modules, and a third-party vendor provided certified translation of written content.
+Translated materials were then uploaded to a shared digital file storage platform (Box) to be accessed by the Haze teams at Cedars-Sinai, University of Kansas, and Florida State University.
 The Spanish translation and acculturation of Haze, and recommendations for community awareness and recruitment is guided by a Hispanic/Latino translation team.
 The translation team includes Spanish speakers representing dialects of Argentina, Mexico, Puerto Rico, and El Salvador.
-Review and refinement by the Haze team, translation team, and a Hispanic Community Advisory Board is ongoing.
+Review and refinement by the Haze team, translation team, and a Hispanic Community Advisory board is ongoing.